 One huge issue in the government's case against Chelsea Manning and WikiLeaks will be whether or not Manning is a whistleblower or a leaker of state secrets.
 Where is the line between whistleblowing and the illegal release of classified information?

 I've really only thought about things case by case: How close am I to getting myself thrown in prison?
 For example, the New Yorker did a story about Al-Haramain, [by] a really excellent journalist named Patrick Radden Keefe.
 He wanted the document.
 For him, that was the story.
 And he wanted me to tell him classified information.
 And, God, I came close.
 I really did.
 It was so tempting, because it was so important.
 I didn't know where the line was.
-But at some point I realized I was about to cross it, and I pulled back.
+But at some point I realised I was about to cross it, and I pulled back.
 And what caused me to pull back was fear, period.
 Fear of prison.
 As a lawyer, early in my career, I spent time visiting clients.
 I do not want to go to prison.
 I'm too old.
 I got a wife and I got a cat who depend on me.

 God, where's the line?
 I don't know.
 But I think when it's clear that somebody is walking that thin line with good intent—not to hurt the country, but to help it—I think the benefit of the doubt should be given to the journalist, to the blogger, to whoever.